xvnpw/xvnpw.github.io/content/posts/azure-subscription-security-review.md

 ## Summary

-I must say that I'm enjoying this kind of tasks in my work :smile: There are good tools and in most cases running smoothly.
+I must say that I'm enjoying this kind of tasks in my work 🙂 There are good tools and in most cases running smoothly.
 Biggest problems I had in playing with `anchor` and `ScoutSuite`.

 Findings?
 In my case there were some critical one.
 Sadly team didn't spot right recommendations in Azure Security Center on time.
 Monitoring those recommendations manually is not easy for development teams.
 Good thing is that Azure is giving some options for notifications.